GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/service-worker/index.md

 # Introduction

-Service Workers are a tool for enhancing web pages with long-lived functionlity like offline support and push notifications.
+Service Workers are a tool for enhancing web pages with long-lived functionality like offline support and push notifications.
 Although a service worker _is_ a type of JavaScript dependency, it generally needs to contain information about the build output, like a list of URLs to pass to [`cache.addAll`](https://developer.mozilla.org/en-US/docs/Web/API/Cache/addAll).
 This information is necessary for "pre-caching" resources that haven't been used yet so that they're available offline in the future.

 # The Test